 Just months after the dust settled from the California Consumer Privacy Act (CCPA) going into effect, all eyes were back on California as they headed to the polls to determine the future of the data privacy law.

-And, while it won’t be implemented until 2023, there are still a few changes to data privacy regulations to note.
-Read on to learn more about CPRA, what this means for nonprofits and the key provisions to keep an eye on.
+With implementation of this law less than a year away, read on to learn more about CPRA, what this means for nonprofits and the key provisions to keep an eye on.

 Building on CCPA’s framework, CPRA significantly strengthens many of the provisions CCPA put into place on Jan.
 1, 2020.

 These tightened regulations will go into effect Jan.
 1, 2023.

 What does CPRA mean for nonprofits?

 Although nonprofits are exempt from the provisions, it’s clear that when it comes to user data, there is a growing expectation that nonprofits must act as responsible stewards of their donor’s information.

 Nonprofits must respect donor intentions and privacy when requested.
 They must also be aware of agency, vendor and other supplier policies regarding donor data management.

 What changes can you expect under CPRA?
 We talked to The Nonprofit Alliance CEO Shannon McCracken, who shared the key provisions we should be aware of: